Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 - This medicine may cause harm if swallowed.
 If Baza Clear (vitamin A and vitamin D (topical)) is swallowed, call a doctor or poison control center right away.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Baza Clear (vitamin A and vitamin D (topical)) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Baza Clear) best taken?

-Use Baza Clear as ordered by your doctor.
+Use Baza Clear (vitamin A and vitamin D (topical)) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.